DheiryaBhatt/DheiryaBhatt/README.md

 - 👋 Hi, I’m @DheiryaBhatt
-- 👀 I’m interested in data science & information technology
+- 📚 I have studied in Information Technology
-- 🌱 I’m currently learning html,css,javascript
+- 🌱 I’m currently learning Machine Learning & Artificial Intelligence
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me? on instagram @dheirya_bhatt.
+- 📫 How to reach me? via email bhattdheirya@gmail.com

 <!---
 DheiryaBhatt/DheiryaBhatt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.